Jump to Spicy Edamame Recipe

 I’m all about keeping it simple this summer.
 It was a great school year but it just gets so busy toward the end and I’m looking forward to a big sigh of relief at the close of this week.
 Our plans so far include some hikes, picnics, pool, lots of arts and crafts and perfecting the art of folding laundry as well as loading and unloading the dishwasher.
 (As you might have guessed, those last two items are for my 8 year olds and they are not nearly as excited about them as I am.)
 Yes, I am aware how blessed we are.
 I am also aware of how ready we will be to get back in the school routine in the fall but for now… ahhhh.

-I’m also all about keeping it simple in the kitchen which is essential in the summertime.
-I hope to find the time to post lots of fast, fresh, easy recipes to inspire you in your own kitchen… We’ll see how I do, “lots” may be a lofty goal but I promise at least a few.
+I’m also all about keeping it simple in the kitchen, which is essential in the summertime.
+I hope to find the time to post lots of fast, fresh, easy recipes to inspire you in your kitchen.
+We’ll see how I do, “lots” may be a lofty goal, but I promise at least a few.

 This edamame recipe is fast and easy, if not fresh (I use frozen).
-The spicy, salty, sweet and nutty combination of the peppers, soy sauce, brown sugar and sesame oil is quite addictive but it’s such a healthy snack you needn’t give it a guilty thought!
-Serve it at any temperature you want, it’s good hot, cold or in between and it should keep nicely in the fridge for a couple days.
+The spicy, salty, sweet, and nutty combination of the peppers, soy sauce, brown sugar, and sesame oil is quite addictive, but it’s such a healthy snack you needn’t give it a guilty thought!
+Serve it at any temperature you want, it’s good hot, cold or in between and it should keep nicely in the fridge for a couple of days.

 My girls at Three Creeks Lake, Summer 2011… seems like yesterday!
 The days are fleeting – enjoy every moment you can!